Trajectory-Integrated Accessibility Analysis of Public Electric Vehicle Charging Stations: Results

 The substantial spatial variance in TI-acs raises a critical question regarding the equity and inclusiveness of public charger accessibility.
 In particular, we investigate whether there is evidence of racial disparities in TI-acs.

 To examine this, we plot the \emph{cumulative density function} (CDF) of tract-level TI-acs, grouping census tracts by their dominant racial group.\footnote{``Hispanic'' is a cultural and ethnic identity rather than a biological classification.
 Hispanic populations are racially diverse.
 In most contexts, when we use the term ``race'', we refer to ``race or ethnic group''.} A racial group is identified as \emph{dominant} in a census tract if it constitutes both the largest racial group and at least 40\% of the total population.
 The CDF plot serves as an intuitive illustration of racial disparities: curves positioned toward the upper left indicate a higher concentration of census tracts with lower TI-acs, whereas curves toward the lower right indicate more tracts with higher TI-acs.
 Since our EVCS dataset does not include private chargers, we mitigate potential bias by conducting analysis on a subset of census tracts where more than 50\% of residents live in multi-unit dwellings (MUDs), as MUD residents are generally less likely to have access to private home chargers compared to those in detached houses.
+Besides, these disparities should be interpreted as differences in the public-charging opportunity environment facing residents of different communities, rather than as direct estimates of charging outcomes among current EV owners only.

 As shown in Fig. \ref{fig:race} \textbf{a},\textbf{b}, the CDF curve for Hispanic-majority communities appears in the upper left region, indicating that many of these communities experience lower TI-acs.
 In contrast, White-majority communities are positioned toward the lower right, suggesting higher TI-acs.
-While previous studies on charging accessibility -- most of which relied on home-based metrics -- have reported racial disparities, our analysis reveals that these disparities persist across all activity segments, including home, workplaces, and other locations (Fig. \ref{fig:race} \textbf{a1},\textbf{b1}).
+While previous studies on charging accessibility have reported racial disparities, most of them rely on home-based metrics.
+Our analysis reveals that these disparities persist across all activity segments, including home, workplaces, and other locations (Fig. \ref{fig:race} \textbf{a1},\textbf{b1}).